25 Years In Business.

-GWP Group’s successful collaboration with Swindon College marks 25 years in business
+GWP Group’s successful collaboration with Swindon College marks 25 year anniversary

 The much anticipated TWENTYFIVE exhibition launch took place in The Brunel Centre in Swindon on Monday 11th May 2015, with more than 60 guests attending the event.